Unconventional Interview Questions for RecruitersPublié le 10 February 2020

-Unconventional interview questions are designed to challenge an interviewee and force them to think on their feet.
-This will provide a recruiter with a real insight into the mindset of each candidate and help them find the ideal person for the available role.
+Unconventional interview questions are designed to challenge an interviewee and encourage them to think on their feet.
+This will provide a recruiter with a real insight into the mindset of each job candidate and help them find the ideal person for the available role.

 Here are 8 unconventional interview questions for recruiters and HR managers to ask in a job interview:

 “Can you describe a time you tried your hardest and still failed to meet a goal?”